castroalves/gcms-link-bio/README.md

 ## Running Migrations

+Now, we will create 2 models: Page and Link.
+We've created a script to create them programatically for you.

+The Page model is to create your bio link page.
+The Link model is needed to add one or more links to your page.

 1. Open your terminal
 2. Navigate to the directory you cloned the repository
 3. Run `node migrations/migration-create-schema.js`
-4. Go back to GraphCMS dashboard and click on Schema
+4. Now, go to GraphCMS dashboard and click on Schema
 5. You should see 2 new models: Page and Link

 ## Creating Your Page and adding links